railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 .. index::
    single: adjustment; limit

-.. tip:: Limit write-off adjustments
+.. tip:: Limit Write-off Adjustments

 	You should not make the adjustment limits too large.
 Companies that introduced substantial automatic write-off adjustments have found that all employee expense reimbursements below the limit were written off automatically!

-.. note:: Default values
+.. note:: Default Values

-	If you run the automatic reconciliation tool regularly, you should set default values for each field by pressing the :kbd:`Ctrl` key and using the right-click mouse button (when the form is in edit mode using the web client), or just right-click using the GTK client.
+	If you run the automatic reconciliation tool regularly, you should set default values for each field by using the right-click mouse button in the web client (in edit mode) or the GTK client.
 	The resulting context menu enables you to set default values.
 	This means that you will not have to retype all the fields each time.